vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 tkg-system   tkr-vsphere-resolver                                  Reconcile succeeded   111s           3d13h
 ```

 The Tanzu Kubernetes Grid management cluster is successfully deployed.
-You can now proceed with configuring custom ADCs and creating shared services & workload clusters.
+You can now proceed with configuring custom ADCs, and creating shared services and workload clusters.

 ## <a id="workloadalb"> </a> Configure AKO Deployment Config (ADC) for Workload Clusters

-Tanzu Kubernetes Grid v2.1.0 management clusters with NSX Advanced Load Balancer are deployed with the following 2 AKODeploymentConfigs:
+Tanzu Kubernetes Grid v2.3.0 management clusters with NSX Advanced Load Balancer are deployed with the following 2 AKODeploymentConfigs:

 * `install-ako-for-management-cluster`: default configuration for management cluster
 * `install-ako-for-all`:  default configuration for all workload clusters.
 By default, all the workload clusters reference this file for their virtual IP networks and service engine (SE) groups.
 This ADC configuration does not enable NSX L7 Ingress by default.